karllhughes/personal-blog-5/_posts/2024-03-26-remote-development-environment.md

 date: 2024-03-26
 img: https://i.imgur.com/aMQdTd6.jpg
 categories:
-  - Software Engineering
-  - Tools
+  - Archive
 ---

-My Macbook Pro is a couple years old now and I've been thinking about switching to something more portable (some of the newest [Pixelbooks are awful tempting](https://amzn.to/3nsOpsq)), but being a developer, I don't want to get stuck with an underpowered device that won't run any project I have to throw at it for the next few years.
+My Macbook Pro is a couple years old now and I've been thinking about switching to something more portable, but being a developer, I don't want to get stuck with an underpowered device that won't run any project I have to throw at it for the next few years.

 The inspiration to set up a remote development environment hit me when I saw my colleague Eric logging into his remote desktop PC at home through his Chromebook.
 If you're comfortable on the command line and aren't afraid of working in Linux, then why not make your whole development environment remote?
 It's 2018 for goodness' sake!